"COMO REZAR": A RESOURCE FOR PRAYING THE HOLY MASS IN PORTUGUESE during your stay in PORTUGAL and / or VISIT to FÁTIMA

 “He hath given us most great and precious promises; that we may be [Vulg.: ‘you may be made’] partakers of the Divine Nature.”
 (St. Thomas Aquinas)

-Updated 15 April 2024 to anticipate the Feast of Our Lady of Fátima
+1st Edition earlier updated 15 April 2024 to anticipate the Feast of Our Lady of Fátima on Wed.
+March 26, 2025.

 by: The Rosary Hour Podcast Team (Reviewed by Izzy Nunziato and Karen Rocha)1

-Como Rezar is an evolving reference site and a formation site created as a global “convite” to learn 'how-to-pray' the Holy Sacrifice of the Mass in Portuguese.
+Como Rezar is an evolving reference site and a formation site created as a global “convite” to learn 'how-to-pray' the Holy Sacrifice of the Mass in Portuguese, with notes on the Liturgy in English.

 The English annotations were composed by The Rosary Hour Podcast, summarizing a number of informal conversations this past year, as well as with our formal interviews with 25 guests who helped us re-discover the essential questions of our Faith, with the Rosary as a main focus and means to re-discovering the mysteries of the Life, Passion, Death and Resurrection of Jesus Christ.

-This site is not meant to be simply didactic; it is, however, an attempt to provide a humble tour of the great prayer known as the Holy Mass, which we shall attempt to illuminate through the words of the Saints and the Doctors of the Church, with learning videos, sermons links, articles, resources and some art impressions curated by Art Historian and expert on Sacred Art, Dra.
+This site is not meant to be simply didactic; it is, however, an attempt to provide a humble introductory tour of the great prayer known as the Holy Mass, which we shall attempt to illuminate through the words of the Saints and the Doctors of the Church, with learning videos, sermons links, articles, resources and some art curated by Dra.
 Deolinda Carneiro as well as photos from various important churches / shrines around the world.
-Visit https://odiario.substack.com for a tour of the Mysteries of the Rosary if you already know how to pray the mass in Portuguese.

-At the same time, this site hopes to support those who speak both English and Portuguese, and it will focus, among other things, upon the captivating beauty of:
+At the same time, this site explores the captivating beauty of:

 the sacred spaces of the Church;